 Jon is a commercial chancery practitioner, who specialises in insolvency and company matters.

-His recent cases include Legacy Education Alliance v Progression EWHC 3498 (Ch) (administration orders; company voluntary arrangements), Azuonye v Kent EWCA Civ 1289, EWHC 2766 (Ch) (bankruptcy; income payments orders; provable debts), Itxen Ltd v Canning EWHC 3546 (Ch) (administration orders; winding-up petitions), Evans v Carter EWHC 2163 (Ch) (unjust enrichment; bankruptcy; the rule in ex parte James), Dinglis v Dinglis EWCA Civ 127, EWHC 2099 (Ch) (directors’ duties; agency; unlawful distributions to shareholders) and Re Somaia EWHC 2554 (QB) (trusts; tainted gifts under the criminal confiscation regime).
+His recent cases include Financial Conduct Authority v Ferreira EWCA Civ 397 (statutory interpretation of FSMA 2000), Parker v Financial Conduct Authority EWCA Crim 956 (constructive trusts), Legacy Education Alliance v Progression EWHC 3498 (Ch) (administration orders; company voluntary arrangements), Azuonye v Kent EWCA Civ 1289, EWHC 2766 (Ch) (bankruptcy; income payments orders; provable debts), Itxen Ltd v Canning EWHC 3546 (Ch) (administration orders; winding-up petitions), Evans v Carter EWHC 2163 (Ch) (unjust enrichment; bankruptcy; the rule in ex parte James), Dinglis v Dinglis EWCA Civ 127, EWHC 2099 (Ch) (directors’ duties; agency; unlawful distributions to shareholders) and Re Somaia EWHC 2554 (QB) (trusts; tainted gifts under the criminal confiscation regime).

 Jon previously worked for the Boston Consulting Group and the Financial Conduct Authority.
 He subsequently re-trained as a barrister and was awarded Lincoln’s Inn 2015 “Student of the Year” for achieving the highest mark in the BPTC.